eadanie1/McDonalds-website-clone/README.md

 ## Additional notes

-The CSS styling is contained in a single '.css' file, but is separated with comments as headings of each new section.
+The CSS styling is contained in a single '.css' file, but is separated with comments as headings of each new section for easier overview.